Skip to main content

 2. Click Create Policy

-3. Select the target server
+3. Select the target connection

-4. Add rules in priority order
+4. Add rules in priority order (with optional conditions)

 5. Save